UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/fields.rst

 A meteorological field has (mainly):

 - a :ref:`fid <tuto-fid>`, that identifies the field nature
-- a ``geometry``, that defines the position of the of the field's data; detailed in :doc:`geometries`.
+- a :ref:`geometry <tuto-geometry>`, that defines the position of the of the field's data; detailed in :doc:`../library/geometries_lib`
 - a :ref:`validity <tuto-validity>`, that defines the temporal validity of the field's data
 - a :ref:`spectral geometry <tuto-spectral>`, if the field is spectral.

 >>> field.structure